Abdelwahab Meddeb

-Biography and career
+Early life and education

-Meddeb was born in Tunis, French Tunisia, in 1946, into a learned and patrician milieu.
+Abdelwahab Meddeb was born in Tunis, French Tunisia, on 17 January 1946, into a learned and patrician milieu.
 His family's origins stretch from Tripoli and Yemen on his mother's side, to Spain and Morocco on his father's side.
-Raised in a traditionally observant Maghrebi Muslim family, Meddeb began learning the Qur'an at the age of four from his father, Sheik Mustapha Meddeb, a scholar of Islamic law at the Zitouna, the great mosque and university of Tunis.
-At the age of six, he began his bilingual education at the Franco-Arabic school that was part of the famous Collège Sadiki.
-Thus began an intellectual trajectory nourished, in adolescence, by the classics of both Arabic and French and European literatures.
+Raised in a traditionally observant Maghrebi Muslim family, Meddeb began learning the Qur'an at the age of four from his father, Sheik Mustapha Meddeb, a scholar of Islamic law at the Zitouna, the great mosque and University of Tunis.
+At the age of six, he began his bilingual education at the Franco-Arabic school that was part of the Collège Sadiki.

 In 1967, Meddeb moved to Paris to continue his university studies at the Sorbonne in art history.

+Career

-In 1970-72, he collaborated on the dictionary Petit Robert: Des Noms Propres, working on entries concerning Islam and art history.
-From 1974-1987 he was a literary consultant at Sindbad publications, helping to introduce a French reading public to the classics of Arabic and Persian literatures as well as the great Sufi writers.
+In 1970-72, Meddeb collaborated on the dictionary Petit Robert: Des Noms Propres, working on entries concerning Islam and art history.
+From 1974 to 1987 he was a literary consultant at Sindbad publications, helping to introduce a French reading public to the classics of Arabic and Persian literatures as well as the great Sufi writers.
 A visiting professor at Yale University and the University of Geneva, Meddeb has been teaching comparative literature since 1995 at the University of Paris X-Nanterre.
 Between 1992 and 1994 he was co-editor of the journal Intersignes, and in 1995 he started the journal Dédale.
 His first novel, Talismano, was published in Paris in 1979 and quickly became a founding text of avant-garde postcolonial fiction in French.
 At the time, he was "considered in France as one of the best young writers from North Africa".